fastfrwrd/vf-oscars-to-csv/README.md

 2. Install this CLI with `npm i -g vf-oscars-to-csv`

 3. Run this node script, feeding in your url and name of the person whose ballot this is.
 If you need to output to a custom file, you can use `--output`.
+By default, it outputs to ./sheet.csv

 ```bash
 vf-oscars-to-csv --url="http://vf.com/share/vg87xbtq3em1" --name="Paul Marbach"
 ```

+4. Take the finalized CSV and throw it in Google Sheets or something!
+Use formulas to help keep score on Oscars night.